 The Floodplain Risk Management Study acknowledges the community's desire to address nuisance flooding from Hawthorne Canal during elevated tides.
-However, the technical assessment has shown that a levee may not be the best way to resolve this issue, as it restricts the free drainage of local runoff into the canal, which would worsen local flooding during rain events.
-In addition, the visual impact of a levee of this height (2 m) is likely to be undesirable to residents, and would significantly change the aesthetics of the foreshore area.
+However, the technical assessment has shown that a levee or increase in channel capacity may not be the best way to resolve this issue, as in the case of the levee it restricts the free drainage of local runoff into the canal, which would worsen local flooding during rain events.
+In addition, the visual impact of a levee of this height (2 m) is likely to be undesirable to residents and would significantly change the aesthetics of the foreshore area.
+Flood risk in this area is driven by the interaction of overland flow with the tidal range in the canal.

-The Inner West Flood Management Advisory Committee discussed a range of alternative approaches to be implemented in Hawthorne Parade, including the upgrade and maintenance of flood valves to prevent backwatering of local pits and pipes during elevated tides, and ongoing community education via letterbox drop during king tide seasons (around Christmas and midwinter) and seasonal signage.
+The Inner West Flood Management Advisory Committee discussed a range of alternative approaches to be implemented in Hawthorne Parade, including the upgrade and maintenance of flood valves to prevent backwatering of local pits and pipes during elevated tides, and ongoing community education via letterbox drop during king tide seasons (around Christmas and mid-winter) and seasonal signage.
 Ongoing strategies such as these will help alleviate nuisance flooding, and reduce damages to cars (parked along Hawthorne Parade), without construction of an imposing levee wall that may worsen local flooding.